CheemsCity/CheemsCity/README.md

 ## Community
 CheemsCity aims to create a big community around the product; discussion about the project happens on the Discord server!

+## Follow Us!
+We're on social media:

+- [Instagram](https://www.instagram.com/cheems.city/) tag us in your post showing your cheems!
+- [Linkedin](https://www.linkedin.com/company/cheemscity/) if you want to discover our serious side!